deepcloudlabs/dcl120-2020-jul-13/README.md

-# dcl120-2020-jul-13
+# DCL-120: Object-Oriented Programming Principles and Design Patterns

-DCL-120: Object-Oriented Programming Principles and Design Patterns
+These projects are created as part of the following training: DCL-120: Object-Oriented Programming Principles and Design Patterns

+Please follow the link for the complete training catalog: https://www.deepcloudlabs.com/resources